DERBersk/batteryapi/documentation/supplier/get.md

 # Show Multiple Suppliers

-Show data of a All Suppliers.
+Show data of a All Suppliers ordered by id.

 **URL** : `/api/supplier/`